mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 You can use Kubeconfig, Kubernetes Service Account or Azure Subscription.
 Azure Subscription is the easiest option as again all the configuration will handled on your behalf.

 >NOTE: Azure Subscription require some elevated permissions in order for it to retrieve a list of all AKS deployments in the subscription.
 If you faced an error, you can use KUBECONFIG option.
+You should have generated CLUSTER_NAME-aks-kubeconfig as part of the script executio, copy the content of the file to the service connection KubeConfig entry box.

 #### Kubernetes Service Connection